yurayura-nmr/chikaterasu/README.rst

 Run chikaterasu at level 5::

   sh chikaterasu.sh 5
   # Tests if the first equilibration step (100 ps of NVT position-restrained simulation) is working without any issues.
+From here on the GPU is actually used.
+Sometimes the nvidia driver disconnects itself and will require a reboot before working again.

 Run chikaterasu at level 6::